 The Basque Region is a world all of its own, an autonomous community with its language and distinct cuisine.
-Consider this 5-day itinerary, which includes Bilbao, San Sebastian, the Coast of Biscay, and the fishing town of Getaria.
+Consider this 5-day itinerary, which includes Bilbao, San Sebastián, the Basque Coast, and the fishing town of Getaria.

 By Rental Car or Private Transfer

 The journey between San Sebastián and Bilbao is quite popular, as many travelers enjoy exploring these two cities.
 Though a highway connects the two in just over one hour via AP-8 highway, this region features one of the best opportunities for a road trip.
 Rather than taking the highway, enjoy the coastal route and twist along the rugged coast of the Bay of Biscay.
 You'll enjoy exceptional views, charming villages, unique history, impressive geology, and a few beaches.

 We recommend one or more of the following stops for your road trip or private transfer:

 If you plan to leave in the afternoon and are looking for a place to stop for lunch, Getaria is it.
 It's just 30 minutes from San Sebastián.
 Head down to the port and sit on the terrace at one of the restaurants grilling locally and fresh-caught fish.
 Pair your traditional meal with local txakoli white wine, slightly effervescent and typically enjoyed as an aperitif.
 If you arrive too early for lunch, you can still enjoy the town's culture.
 Or opt for a little exercise and follow one of the paths up Mount San Antón, where you'll eventually reach its lighthouse and enjoy exceptional coastline views.